Adaptive, Rate-Optimal Hypothesis Testing in Nonparametric IV Models: Additional Simulations

+We implement our adaptive test $\widehat {\mathtt{T}}_{n}$ given in (2.12) in the main paper, and the \citet{fang2019} test for monotonicity of a NPIV function, denoted as FS.
+The FS test is computed using R language translation of their Matlab program code, with their deterministically chosen $J=3$, $K\geq 3$ and other tuning parameter choices detailed in their 2019 arXiv version (also see the description in our main paper).

+Table~\ref{table:size-add-ER} reports the empirical size of our adaptive test $\widehat {\mathtt{T}}_{n}$, with $K(J)\in \{ 2J, 4J, 8J\}$, and using quadratic B-spline basis functions with varying number of knots for the unrestricted NPIV $h$.
+We also report the empirical size of the FS test, using $J=3$ and $K\in \{5, 12, 24\}$ as comparison to our adaptive test's $K(J)\in \{2J, 4J, 8J\}$.
+From Table~\ref{table:size-add-ER}, we observe that our adaptive test $\widehat {\mathtt{T}}_{n}$ is slightly under-sized across different sample sizes, different instrument strength, different $K(J)$, and different design specifications.
+The FS test is mostly under-sized, but is slightly over-sized at the boundary ($c_{0}=0$, $c_{A}=0.0$) for sample sizes $n=1000, 5000$ and strong instrument strength $\xi =0.7$ even when $J=3$, $K=5$ (the most powerful choice in the 2019 arXiv version of \citet{fang2019}).

-Figure \ref{fig:power-add} provides empirical rejection probabilities of our adaptive test $\widehat {\mathtt{T}}_n$ and of the nonadaptive bootstrap test ${\mathtt{T}}_{n,3}^\mathtt{B}$ (with a fixed sieve dimension $J=3$), with $K(J)=4J$.
-For all $c_A\geq 0.2$ (the null hypothesis is violated), the nonadaptive bootstrap test ${\mathtt{T}}_{n,3}^\mathtt{B}$ has almost trivial power.
-In contrast, our adaptive test $\widehat {\mathtt{T}}_n$ has non-trivial power for all $c_A> 0.2$ and its finite sample power increases as $c_A> 0.2$ becomes larger.
-We see that the substantial improvement in finite- sample power through adaptation even for small sample size $n=500$.
+Figure~\ref{fig:power-add-ER} provides empirical rejection probabilities of our adaptive test $\widehat {\mathtt{T}}_{n}$ (dashed plus and solid circle lines) with $K(J)\in \{4J, 8J\}$ and of the FS test (with $J=3$, $K=5$; dotted square lines).
+The power curves of all tests improve as the instrument strength $\xi $ increases.
+Our adaptive test with $K(J)=8J$ has better empirical power in finite samples when instrument is weak, but the choice of $K(J)$ is less significant as the sample size or the instrument strength increases.
+For instrument strength $\xi =0.3$, the FS test has almost trivial power for $c_{A} \in [0.2,0.5]$ even for large sample size $n=5000$, while our adaptive test $\widehat {\mathtt{T}}_{n}$ has non-trivial power for all $c_{A} \geq 0.3$.
+Moreover, the finite-sample power of our adaptive test $\widehat {\mathtt{T}}_{n}$ increases much faster than the FS test as $c_{A}> 0.2$ becomes larger.
+Figure~\ref{fig:power-add-ER} shows the substantial finite-sample power gains through adaptation even in small sample size $n=500$.